What is the wagering requirement?

-Promotions are not free assets that the best casinos dispose of.
+Promotions are not free assets that the top Irish casinos dispose of.
 They actually represent an investment towards gaining new customers.
 But as we all know, gambling platforms work for profit.

 Just like any other business, they need to financially sustain themselves.
 And without wagering requirements, these sites would be at risk of losing more than they invest.

 Casino bonuses are meant to attract new Irish players.